-Laura G. Einstein, Manager, Mezzanine Gallery, The Metropolitan Museum of Art
+Laura G. Einstein, Manager, The Gallery at The Met Store, The Metropolitan Museum of Art

 New York, NY

 "DeAnn Prosia's work is an absolute pleasure to behold.
 One of my favourite artist from a previous era is Martin Lewis and I love the echoing of his works in hers."

 In Regards to the etching 5 Pointz: "This is a very subtle work and needs a special kind of eye to see it's sophistication"

 Mark Henshaw, former Curator of International Prints of the National Gallery of Australia [1992 - 2011] and a MMA-WI-FAN (Multi-Media Award Winning Internationally Famous Australian Novelist)

 "Like Durer, DeAnn Prosia harnesses an infinite number of marks to reveal an extreme, almost hallucinatory focus in her view of city life".

 Andrew Raftery, Professor and Juror for the Center for Contemporary Printmaking FootPrint Exhibition, Rhode Island School of Design

 Mediums like charcoal, graphite, pen and ink, etching, and some kinds of photography lend themselves to the black and white idiom, being essentially grey-scale by default.
 Many artists in the exhibition clearly use those mediums and visual idioms in their practice, because they have gained assertive mastery in their employment.
 DeAnn Prosia demonstrate this kind of advanced skills in (her) deeply impressive works.

 Shana Nys Dambrot, art critic, curator, and author and Arts Editor for the LA Weekly, speaking about the 2021 Site:Brooklyn online exhibition Black and White